 🧠 Increased motivation

-The competitive aspect makes learning fun, reduces anxiety, and encourages consistent practice.
+The competitive aspect makes learning fun, reduces anxiety and encourages consistent practice.

 Games for Adults